 Public participation in policymaking and governance is a fundamental tenet of any democratic dispensation.
 Public participation during policy formulation stages enhances the legitimacy of the process and the policies and makes implementation of such policies easier.
 Public participation also promotes inclusivity and improves governance in a way that makes government decisions and priorities reflect the needs and realities of its citizens.
 This practice ensures that the public has a voice and influence over policy outcomes.
 The public’s voice is protected by Article 33 of the Constitution of Kenya (2010) which provides for respect for the freedom of expression of all participants during public participation.
 Therefore, the Government of Kenya will be well advised to adhere to this cardinal principle and involve the public in policy processes for desirable outcomes.

 Recent Public Policy Statements

-The recent policy statements in respect to the logging ban, the Mau forest evictions, and the Finance Bill 2018 have demonstrated a lack of public participation.
-Recent protests by the business community against the logging ban, politicization of the Mau forest evictions, and subsequent displacement of people and ethnic clashes in Narok and Nakuru counties following the evictions are just but a few examples denoting the absence of public’s voice.
-Enormous public resentment and outrage, protests by the private sector, unfavorable public opinion, tenacious civil society activism, and strenuous implementation of parts of the Finance Bill 2018 also point to the fundamental problem of lack of inclusion and public participation in its formulation.
+Recent policy statements in respect to the logging ban, the Mau forest evictions, and the Finance Bill of 2018 have demonstrated a lack of public participation.
+Protests by the business community against the logging ban, politicization of the Mau forest evictions, and subsequent displacement of people and ethnic clashes in Narok and Nakuru counties following the evictions are just but a few examples denoting the absence of public’s voice.
+Enormous public resentment and outrage, protests by the private sector, unfavorable public opinion, tenacious civil society activism, and strenuous implementation of parts of the Finance Bill (2018) also point to the fundamental problem of lack of inclusion and public participation in its formulation.
 What is worse, is the lack of proper policy planning associated by these recent guidelines especially on stabilization of prices or inflation, resettlement of evictees and the effectiveness of public service restructuring in service delivery.

 The Short-Term Impact